ABOUT THE BANDURA

 The classical folk bandura was developed from its predecessor, the kobza, in the 14th-15th centuries.
 It has 20-24 metal strings tuned diatonically.

 The Kyiv bandura (also called Chernihivka) is the most common bandura found today.
-It was mass produced during the Soviet Era in two areas of Ukraine.
+It was mass produced during the Soviet Era.
 It has 55 to 64 strings and is tuned chromatically through almost five octaves.

 The Kharkiv bandura (also called Poltavka), and its dual-hand playing technique, was first introduced in the 1920s.
 It has 34 to 65 strings and often includes a key-changing mechanism.
 This style of bandura has virtually vanished from Ukraine and is at risk of becoming extinct.